benofbrown/darksouls/DSIII_Low_Death.md

 - Run to the *Keep Ruins* bonfire and rest.
 - Head down the ramp to the domed building on the right, drop off the side of the ramp near the top to grab a *Titanite Shard*.
 - Grab the *Undead Bone Shard* near the slugs, then go up the ladder.
 Go around the side of the building and kill the Crystal Lizard for a *Twinkling Titanite*.
 Go through the illusory wall to get the *Dreamchaser's Ashes*.
 - Take the lift up, but don't fight the Stray Demon.
 Instead go the other way, drop down and go around the side, killing the two Crystal Lizards there for two *Large Titanite Shards*.
-Also get the *Dragoncrest Shield* and start using it.
+Also get the *Dragoncrest Shield*.
 - Homeward Bone to *Firelink Shrine*.
 I used to take the lift back down but the drop from the gate can kill you if you don't get it quite right so it's safter to warp out.
 - Talk to *Sirris of the Sunset Realm*.
 - Give the *Dreamchaser's Ashes* to the *Shrine Handmaiden* and sell her all your soul items, *Embers*, and unused equipment.